The Foreign and Commonwealth Office (FCO) advise against all travel to:

 The FCO advise against all but essential travel to:

-areas south of, and including, the towns of Nefta, Douz, Médenine and Zarzis
+- areas south of, and including, the towns of Nefta, Douz, Médenine, Zarzis (including the Tunisia-Libya border crossing point at Ras Ajdir)

-within 30km of the border with Algeria from south of the town of Ghardinaou
+- within 30km of the border with Algeria south of, and including, the town of Jendouba

 In the resort areas, the dress code is much like any European city or tourist area.
 In other parts of the country you should dress more modestly.
 See Local Laws and Customs